-3. ENFORCEMENT RESPONSIBILITIES:
+3. ENFORCEMENT RESPONSIBILITIES

-(a) By the Employer - The State acknowledges its duty to practice good faith implementation of the goals contained in this Article.
-The employer further acknowledges its duty to inform employees of their obligation not to discriminate, intimidate or harass employees under applicable law, policy or this Agreement, and of their obligation to adhere to any affirmative action plan or program that may be developed under applicable law or this Agreement.
-The employer will notify employees, supervisors or managers at every level that any person who by action or condonation, subjects another employee to harassment in the form of uninvited physical or verbal attention, insults or jokes based upon a factor for which discrimination is prohibited by law, or who invites or provokes such conduct, shall be subject to appropriate discipline.
+(a) The State will notify all state employees that any person who by action or condonation, subjects any other employee to harassment in the form of uninvited physical or verbal attention, insults or jokes based upon a factor for which discrimination is prohibited by law, or upon a person's sexual orientation, or who invites or provokes such conduct, shall be subject to appropriate disciplinary action.